Yogesh-K-Matkar/react_concept_react_app/README.md

 9. Dynamic Routing:-
     Dynamic routing is used to create routes based on data or user input.
 It allows you to create routes that can change at runtime.

         Syntax:-

             In React Router, dynamic routing can be achieved by using route parameters in the path.

-    Example:-
+        e.g.

           ```jsx
                 { path: "/movie/:movieID", element: <Movie />, loader: getMoviesDataByParams }
           ```

-          a.
+          9.1.
 Calling component in route with a dynamic route parameter in path

              In this example, `:movieID` is a route dynamic parameter that can be accessed in the `Movie` component using the `useParams` hook.

-          b.
+          9.2.
 Calling a function in the route with a dynamic route parameter in the loader prop of the route

              In this example, `:movieID` is a route dynamic parameter that can be accessed in the `getMoviesDataByParams` function by passing the `params` object as a prop.

               ```jsx
-                export const getMoviesDataByParams = async ({ params }) => {
+                    export const getMoviesDataByParams = async ({ params }) =>
+                    {
                            let movieID = params.movieID;
                            const data = await resp.json();

                             return data;
                     };
               ```

 10. Form Submission:-
     React Router provides a way to handle form submissions using the `action` prop in the route configuration.
 This allows you to handle form data submission and processing.